blubitz/Euclids-Elements/Book 1.md

    No figures can be formed under three straight lines.

-24. A triangle with equal sides is an equilateral triangle.
+24. A triangle with equal sides is an `equilateral triangle`.

-25. A triangle with only 2 equal sides is an isosceles triangle.
+25. A triangle with only 2 equal sides is an `isosceles triangle`.

-26. A scalene triangle is a triangle with no equal sides.
+26. A `scalene triangle` is a triangle with no equal sides.

-27. A rightangled triangle is a traingle which has a right angle.
+27. A `rightangled triangle` is a traingle which has a right angle.

-28. An obtuse angle triangle is a triangle with an obtuse angle.
+28. An `obtuse angle triangle` is a triangle with an obtuse angle.

-29. An actueangled triangle is a triangle with has three acute angles.
+29. An `actueangled triangle` is a triangle with has three acute angles.

-30. A square is a four sided figure with equal sides and right angles.
+30. A `square` is a four sided figure with equal sides and right angles.

 31. A `figure` which has right angles but unequal sides is called a long square (rectangle).

-32. A rhombus has 4 equal sides but not rightangled.
+32. A `rhombus` has 4 equal sides but not rightangled.

 33. A (diamond like) (parallelogram) is a `figure` whose opposite sides and oppsoite angles are equal, but not all sides are equal and there are no right angles.

-34. All other 4-sided figures that are not squares, rectangles, rhombuses and parallelograms are trapezoids.
+34. All other 4-sided figures that are not squares, rectangles, rhombuses and parallelograms are `trapezoids`.

-35. Parallel lines are right (straight) lines on the same surface, and extending infinitely, never instersect with each other.
+35. `Parallel lines` are right (straight) lines on the same surface, and extending infinitely, never instersect with each other.

+# Petitions?

+1. A straight line can be drawn between any two points.

+2. To extend a right (straight) line, continue after passing the end point.

+3. A circle can be described by a center and a distance.

+4. All right angles are equal to one another.

+5. When a straight line intersects two straight lines, it creates two pairs of interior angles on either side of the transversal.
+If the sum of the interior angles on one side of the transversal is less than two right angles, then the two straight lines, if extended indefinitely, will meet (concur) on that side.

+6. Two straight lines cannot include a surface.

+   A surface requires 3 straight lines minimum.

+# Common Sentences

+Common sentences are more general propositions that extend beyond geometry and manifest in easier to understand forms than petitions.

+1. Things that are equal to the same thing are also equal to one another.

+2. Adding equal things onto equal things will produce an equal whole.

+3. Taking away equal things from equal things will still produce equal things.